Caleb-J773/DigiShell/README.md

 **This isn't meant to replace FLDIGI at all.** It doesn't have all the bells and whistles, and that's by design.
 This is just the essentials for making contacts: modem control, TX/RX, and its own macro system.
 If you need FLDIGI's advanced features (waterfall clicking, macro editing in the app, config adjustments, etc.), you'll still use FLDIGI directly for those.

 > **Note:** This is a work in progress.
 It's possibly unstable and has bugs and other issues.
+DigiShell currently does not properly support getting the actual characters stream of TX, so it can only predict it.
+This option is disabled by default, so you will not see a streaming red like FlDigi of TXed characters.

 ---